Benefits of green homes

 Green homes help us live healthier and more sustainably

 - Green homes are increasingly desirable, because they improve comfort, health and quality of life; reduce maintenance; and lower utility bills; and because they feel it’s the right thing for the environment.

-- Nationwide, the annual energy bill for a typical single family home is more than $2,000, but LEED-certified homes are designed to use about 30 to 60 percent less energy, leading to thousands of dollars in cost savings over the seven or eight years the typical family lives in a home.
+- Nationwide, the annual energy bill for a typical single family home is more than $2,000, but LEED-certified homes use less energy, leading to thousands of dollars in cost savings over the seven or eight years the typical family lives in a home.

 - Energy and water consumption place a disproportionate burden on low-income residents.
 A study of energy efficient green certified apartments in Virginia found that residents saved an average of $54 a month on their electricity bills.
 These financial benefits are significant to state and local housing agencies.

 - LEED homes are built to be energy-efficient, ensuring that they can be comfortably heated and cooled with minimal energy usage.
 Many mandatory requirements and optional credits are focused on measures that improve occupant and thermal comfort.
 They are individually tested to minimize envelope and ductwork leakage, which reduces drafts.
 Better insulation and windows prevents hot and cold rooms, as does testing to ensure heating and cooling systems are meeting design specifications.